-Saving on data while you’re travelling in the USA can be tough, but with prepaid sim cards from networks such as AT&T, T-mobile and Lycamobile you can get more of what you want for less—plus enjoy fast 4G LTE data speeds without any contract.
+Saving on data while you’re traveling in the USA can be tough, but with prepaid sim cards from networks such as AT&T, T-mobile, and Lycamobile you can get more of what you want for less—plus enjoy fast 4G LTE data speeds without any contract.

 Tips for using a USA sim card in your phone

-Most sim cards in this guide, will work in the majority of mobile phones.
-But do make sure before travelling, that your phone is definitely compatible.
+Most sim cards in this guide will work in the majority of mobile phones.
+But do make sure before traveling, that your phone is definitely compatible.

 First, you need to confirm that your phone is unlocked.
 This means, that you can use an sim card in it.
 Not just those from the network you purchased your phone from.
 These days, most phones are unlocked by default but be safe and check this before you fly.

 Secondly, confirm that your phone can work on the USA mobile networks.
-Different networks use a different band and frequency, which you will need to confirm your phone works with.
+Different networks use different bands and frequencies, which you will need to confirm your phone works with.
 Most phones from popular manufacturers (E.g. Samsung, Apple, OnePlus) do support the bands below, but it’s worth checking before you travel.

 3G Band type